CagatayKahramann/k8s-load-balancing-demo/README.md

 ## Setup

-**Important Note**: During the setup process, the order in which you apply the manifests is important.
+**Important Note**: During the setup process, it is important to apply the manifests in the correct order and one-by-one to ensure proper configuration.
 First, apply the ConfigMap to ensure that the configurations are available.
-Next, deploy the Nginx instances, then expose the service, and finally configure the Ingress.
-This ensures that all necessary resources are created and properly configured in the correct sequence.
-Apply each manifest one by one to ensure proper setup.
+Next, deploy the Nginx instances, then expose the service, and finally configure the Ingress.This ensures that all necessary resources are created and properly configured in the correct sequence.

 1. **Clone the Repository**:
    ```bash